bprinty/Flask-Execute/docs/usage.rst

     ~$ FLASK_APP=my_app:create_app flask celery cluster

-If you really want to invoke celery directly, you must reference ``flask_celery.celery`` as the celery application.
+If you really want to invoke celery directly, you must reference ``flask_execute.celery`` as the celery application.
 This will automatically detect the flask application celery needs to work with using the auto-detection functionality provided by Flask:

  .. code-block:: bash

     # start worker with celery
-    ~$ celery -A flask_celery.celery worker --loglevel=info
+    ~$ celery -A flask_execute.celery worker --loglevel=info

 As alluded to above, if you're using a factory pattern (i.e. with a ``create_app`` function) to create the app, you can reference the application factory at the command-line via environment variable (similar to Flask CLI methods):